bit-fever/docs/upload/upload.md

 ## Downloading data from Tradestation

 From the top menu, select `File -> New application -> Chart analysis`.
-On the chart window that will appear, click the `Data` button and select `Edit symbol` from the menu that will appear, as shown in the image below:
+On the chart window that will appear, click the `Data` button and select `Reload data` from the menu that will appear to reload data for continuous contracts.
+Then, from the same menu select `Edit symbol` , as shown in the image below:

 ![screeshot](ts-chart.png)